 Men Wah Bing Teng

-If you only have a layover or 1 day in Hong Kong and are visiting Victoria Peak, I’d recommend this Hong Kong diner (cha chaan teng) to get your char siu fix instead.
-It’s a little more expensive than Dragon State Kitchen, but the environment is more pleasant, especially with the view.
+If you only have a layover or 1 day in Hong Kong and are visiting Victoria Peak, I’d recommend this Hong Kong diner (cha chaan teng) located on the 2nd floor of the Peak Galleria mall to get your char siu fix instead.
+It’s a little more expensive than a typical cha chaan teng, but the environment is more pleasant, especially with the view.
 I get it almost every week during my regular hikes to the Peak.
+Don’t forget to visit the mall’s rooftop for the best views.

 Tung Po Kitchen